navipartner/docs/content/en/docs/retail/pos_processes/how-to/sales_price_setup/index.md

 type: docs
 ---

 You can define [<ins>prices<ins>]({{< ref "../../explanation/pricing/index.md" >}}) for specific items in the **Sales Price List** in which the **Price** functions are combined with the **Discount** function.
-Follow the provided steps to learn how to set up the sales price from the price list, in a scenario in which the price is different from the **Unit Price**.
+Follow the provided steps to learn how to set up the sales price from the price list, in a scenario in which the price is different from the unit price.

-{{< alert icon="📝" text="In Business Central and NP Retail, the Sales Price takes priority on the Unit Price in the Item card.
-Whenever a sales order or a POS sale is done, the system will first check if an item has a Sales Price.
+{{< alert icon="📝" text="In Business Central and NP Retail, the sales price takes priority over the unit price in the <b>Item Card</b>.
+Whenever a sales order or a POS sale is done, the system will first check if an item has a sales price.
 If it does, that price will be applied, otherwise, the unit price will be applied."/>}}

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Sales Price List**, and choose the related link.
 2. From **Item Card** access the **Sales Price** via **Special Sales Prices & Discount** in the ribbon.
-   On an item level, there will be a line or a list if that item is already in a Sales Price of some sort.
+   On an item level, there will be a line or a list if that item is already in a sales price of some sort.
 Otherwise, you need to create a new list by selecting the **Sales Price List**.
 3. Click **Sales Prices & Discount** in the **Item Card** to access the **Sales Price** card.
 4. Populate the following fields: